Guidelines for Official Social Media Channels

 Our channels are impartial information resources containing authoritative, factual information on the work of the Legislature, including the House of Assembly and its committees.

-If you follow us, you can typically expect between 2-5 tweets or posts a day on Twitter and Facebook.
+If you follow us, you can typically expect between 2-5 tweets or posts a day on Twitter and 2-3 post per week on Facebook and Instagram.
 If the House of Assembly is sitting, or there is a special event, you may expect more.
 The amount of YouTube content also varies with House and committee schedules.

 We will update and monitor our accounts during regular office hours, 8:30 am - 4:30 pm, Monday to Friday (Atlantic Standard Time).
 We may occasionally provide extra updates outside of regular hours as necessary.